 13. Stick to using only one MIDI Controller

 It is the standard in music production for sending audio information, such as notes, automation, and commands.
 Stick with one MIDI controller.
 Because using more would just take up more space unnecessarily.
-Consider to check these two:
+Consider checking these two:

 14. Consider getting a studio subwoofer

 Subwoofers let you reproduce all the frequencies sent by your audio source.
 Subwoofers can be extremely useful and very convenient.
 It will bring you really steady low-end, and you will feel more precise while editing your SUB Bass.
 However, before you get tempted to purchase one, you must keep some things in mind.

 For instance, the size and shape of your room.
 Electro-Voice ELX200-12SP, Fluid Audio F8S, Rockville APM10C, KRK 10S2 V2, Monitor Audio, and Presonus Temblor T8 – these are some of the studio subwoofers which would be essential in providing the deepest bass, depth, and accuracy in your tracks.

 15. Keep the loudspeakers away from the corners of the room

 This has to do with standing waves.
 A loudspeaker placed at the corners of the room will excite standing waves easily, resulting in an unpleasant sound.

 16. Get speaker stands to minimize desk vibrations

 All surfaces in the room can reflect or absorb sound, including your desk.
 When the speakers vibrate, it can travel through the desk and create artificial resonances that can make your ears irritated.
 You could try some good speaker stands to avoid this.